 Material Costs

-CAD programs can do very accurate mass calculations for parts based on the volume of the part and density of the material.
+CAD programs can do very accurate mass calculations for parts based on the volume of the part and the density of the material.
 All you need to do is select the right material from the drop-down menu.

 However, CNC machining costs include more material than the final product itself displays.
 As a subtractive manufacturing method, there is quite a bit of scrap.